ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-advanced-installation.rst

-Sometimes you may want to keep  or install the current or different version of Mission Planner in a folder different from the normal location used by the :ref:`MSI installation <common-install-mission-planner>`.
+Sometimes you may want to keep  or install the current or different version of Mission Planner in a folder different from the normal location used by the :ref:`MSI installation <install-mission-planner>`.
 You can do this by downloading the "zip" version which contains all the files necessary and placing the files into a folder of your choice.